1 THE REALITY PRINCIPLE

 “Winston could not even remember at what date the Party itself had come into existence.
 He did not believe he had ever heard the word Ingsoc before 1960, but it was possible that in its Oldspeak form — ‘English Socialism’, that is to say — it had been current earlier.”
 (Nineteen Eighty-Four Part I, Chapter III.)

-In 1941, for instance, when Orwell himself used it prominently in The Lion and the Unicorn — Socialism and the English Genius
+In 1941, for instance, when Orwell himself used it prominently in The Lion and the Unicorn — Socialism and the English Genius.

-2 THE PLEASURE PRINCIPLE
+3 THE PLEASURE PRINCIPLE

-It is hard to see where Aldous Huxley fits into any of this.
-As Orwell headed for the sound of gunfire, Huxley emigrated to Southern California and lived there for the rest of his life.
-The counterculture researcher Jan Irvin has attempted to expose him as an ‘architect’ of the post-war MK-ULTRA mind-control and social engineering project, and I don’t find the hypothesis inherently implausible at all.
-Irvin has emphasised his connection with the Esalen Institute and a number of the CIA cut-outs involved in steering the rising counterculture into a hedonistic dead-end, and he was certainly involved in promoting the use of psychedelics, which he had featured twenty years earlier as the recreational chemical pacifier ‘soma’ in the society of Brave New World.
+The counterculture researcher Jan Irvin (Gnostic Media) has attempted to expose Huxley as an ‘architect’ of the post-war MK-ULTRA mind-control and social engineering project.
+He has emphasised Huxley’s connections with the Esalen Institute and a number of the CIA cut-outs involved in steering the rising post-war counterculture into a hedonistic dead-end, and he was certainly involved in promoting the use of psychedelics, which he had featured twenty years earlier as the recreational chemical pacifier ‘soma’ in the society of Brave New World.

-Yes, there is the famous letter Huxley wrote to his former pupil after the publication of Nineteen Eighty-Four — but if you read it you’ll find no hint that these words are written to a personal friend.
+Yes, there is the famous letter Huxley wrote to his former pupil after the publication of Nineteen Eighty-Four — but this letter is written specifically to take issue with Orwell’s version of a collectivised future society.
+Nor, if you read it, will you find any hint that these words are written to a personal friend.
 The tone is impersonal — ‘Dear Mr Orwell,’ he writes, not ‘Dear George’ or even ‘Dear Eric’ — the body of the letter contains no personal references on either side, and was sent via his publisher.
-Written a mere three months before Orwell’s premature death, it gives no hint that Huxley even knew he was ill.
+Written a mere three months before Orwell’s death, it gives no hint that Huxley even knew he was ill.
 Orwell had merely instructed his publisher to include Huxley on the list of those to be sent complimentary copies.
-Even in reaching out, as we say, writer-to-writer, Huxley failed to comment on Nineteen Eight-Four beyond the routine acknowledgement that it is ‘very fine’ and ‘a profoundly important’ book, without saying what is fine or important about it — before going on to suggest that his own vision of the ‘ultimate revolution’ is more plausible.
-This is not to deny that Huxley’s letter does allude to important contexts, for instance in its reference to de Sade.
-But Orwell’s framing as Huxley’s protégé quickly falls apart.
-On the evidence of the letter, there seems to be nothing between these two men beyond the fact that their paths once crossed at Eton and they both later produced influential dystopian novels.
+Even in reaching out, as we say, writer-to-writer, Huxley failed to comment on Nineteen Eight-Four beyond the routine acknowledgement that it is ‘very fine’ and ‘a profoundly important’ book, without saying what is fine or important about it — before going on to suggest that his own vision of the ‘ultimate revolution’, based not on force but on the pleasure principle, is more plausible.
+This is not to deny that Huxley’s letter alludes to important contexts, for instance in its references to de Sade.
+However, lecturing the author of Nineteen Eighty-Four on sadism as a political driving force seems a little superfluous, since the idea is explicitly endorsed by the character of O’Brien, and highlighted structurally in the novel as the torturer’s final revelation to Winston Smith: that there is no higher purpose behind the Party’s ruthless exercise of power; that the purpose of power is power, and the purpose of torture is torture.
+On the evidence of the letter, there seems to be nothing between these two writers beyond the fact that their paths once crossed at Eton and they both later produced influential dystopian novels.

-In fact, despite routine journalistic assertions that he was heavily influenced by Brave New World, Orwell had actually made a number of critical asides about it in print.
-He saw Huxley as sharing H G Wells ‘essentially hedonistic worldview’ — in contrast to his own punishing pursuit of the reality principle — and having nothing to teach him about politics:
+In fact, despite routine journalistic assertions that he was heavily influenced by Brave New World, Orwell had made a number of critical asides about it in print.
+He saw Huxley as sharing H G Wells’ ‘essentially hedonistic worldview’ — in contrast to his own punishing pursuit of the reality principle — and having nothing to teach him about politics:

 “A crude book like The Iron Heel, written nearly thirty years ago, is a truer prophecy of the future than either Brave New World or The Shape of Things to Come.” — Wells, Hitler and the World State (1941)

-“[T]he resemblance with Brave New World is striking,” he wrote.
+“The resemblance with Brave New World is striking,” he wrote.
 “But though Zamyatin’s book is less well put together — it has a rather weak and episodic plot which is too complex to summarise — it has a political point which the other lacks.”
 Zamyatin’s novel “is on the whole more relevant to our own situation.”

 ‘Up with your hands!’ yelled a savage voice… ‘You’re a traitor!’ yelled the boy.
 ‘You’re a thought-criminal!
 You’re a Eurasian spy!
 I’ll shoot you, I’ll vaporize you, I’ll send you to the salt mines!’